United Nations Sustainable Development Goals

 - The University grounds play host to an array of public green spaces for everyone to enjoy, providing much-needed access to nature in the city-centre.
 Our green spaces host a sustainable garden, a wheelchair accessible sensory garden, and hold the stories of Leeds’ residents throughout history.

 - During their time in Leeds, we encourage students to think beyond their studies and to become responsible citizens who positively contribute to the communities where they live and work.
 We offer regular citizenship training workshops to our students, facilitate student volunteering and community work, and operate a robust neighbourhood complaints process.
-Find out more on our website, and sign up to our community newsletter for regular updates.

 Read more about Goal 11 on the UN website.